insieme/insieme/scripts/dependencies/README.md

     $ ./installer gcc
     $ ./installer llvm cudd boost ...

-## Third Party Sym-Linker
+## Third Party Symlinker

 All packages installed by the installer are separated by their name and version, this allows one to have multiple versions of a package installed side-by-side.
-Hence the content of `PREFIX` can be shared across multiple projects.

-In order for a project to find its required dependencies another layer of indirection has to be added.
+Yet, in order for a project to find its required dependencies another layer of indirection is added.

-A folder `third_party` should be located inside the Insieme build directory, containing contain symlinks for each dependency.
-The symlinks point to installed package in `PREFIX`.
+A folder `third_party` should be located inside the Insieme build directory, containing symlinks for each dependency.
+The symlinks point to installed packages in `PREFIX`.
 The `third_party` folder should not contain different versions of the same package.
 Example:

     $ PREFIX="$HOME/third_party_libs"